On Courant and Pleijel theorems for sub-Riemannian Laplacians: Introduction

-If one looks at the standard proof of Courant's theorem, this mainly appears as a consequence of a restriction statement (the restriction of an eigenfunction to its nodal domain is the ground state of the Dirichlet realization of the Laplacian in this domain), the minimax characterization of the eigenvalue, and the Unique Continuation theorem (UCT).
-Hence the difficulty is to determine under which conditions we can extend these three results to sub-Riemannian Laplacians.
-Having rather few information about the nodal sets (i.e.\ the boundary of the nodal domains), we successively adapt to the sub-Riemannian case a proof proposed in \cite{MP}, which permits to avoid regularity assumptions on $\partial \Omega$.
+Concerning the restriction statement, having rather limited information about the nodal sets, we successfully adapt to the sub-Riemannian case a proof proposed in \cite{MP}, which permits to avoid regularity assumptions on $\partial \Omega$.
 The variational characterization then holds.
-In the $C^\infty$ category K.\ Watanabe \cite{Wa} proves UCT in dimension 2, but H.\ Bahouri gives a discouraging counter-example to UCT with two vector fields in $ \mathbb R^3$.
-Here we are fortunate to know that J.\ M.\ Bony proved at the end of the sixties \cite{Bo} that this holds when the vector fields are analytic\footnote{Note nevertheless that the sub-Laplacians with analytic vector fields are not in general hypoelliptic analytic.
-While the sub-Laplacian on the Heisenberg group $\mathbb H_n$ is known to be hypoelliptic analytic (its fundamental solution is explicitly known and analytic outside the origin in the exponential coordinates; see \cite{Fo0}), the sub-Laplacian on $\mathbb H_n\times \mathbb R^k$ with $k\geq 1$ is known to be non-hypoelliptic analytic as a direct consequence of a result by Baouendi-Goulaouic \cite{BaGo}.
-We refer to \cite{Me2} for a characterization of the nilpotent groups of rank $2$ whose associated sub-Laplacian is hypoelliptic analytic and to \cite{Hel} for other counter-examples when the rank of nilpotency is strictly larger than $2$.
+The UCT was proved by K.\ Watanabe \cite{Wa} in the $C^\infty$ category in dimension 2, but H.\ Bahouri \cite{Ba} gave a discouraging counterexample to UCT with two vector fields in $ \mathbb R^3$.
+Here we are fortunate to know that J.\ M.\ Bony proved at the end of the sixties \cite{Bo} that UCT holds when the vector fields are analytic\footnote{Note nevertheless that the sub-Laplacians with analytic vector fields are not in general hypoelliptic analytic.
+While the sub-Laplacian on the Heisenberg group $\mathbb H_n$ is known to be hypoelliptic analytic (its fundamental solution is explicitly known and analytic outside the origin in the exponential coordinates; see \cite{Fo0}), the sub-Laplacian on $\mathbb H_n\times \mathbb R^k$ with $k\geq 1$ is known to be non-hypoelliptic analytic as a direct consequence of a result by Baouendi--Goulaouic \cite{BaGo}.
+We refer to \cite{Me2} for a characterization of the nilpotent groups of rank $2$ whose associated sub-Laplacian is hypoelliptic analytic and to \cite{Hel} for other counterexamples when the rank of nilpotency is strictly larger than $2$.
 Here we have limited our references to the case of sub-Laplacians on nilpotent groups.
 Starting in the seventies there have been a lot of contributions on the subject, in particular around an ``evoluting" Tr\`eves conjecture.}.
 Hence Courant's theorem holds in the analytic category \cite{EL}.
 At the end of the next section, we will extend statements given in \cite{EL} to the case when the boundary is not necessarily non-characteristic.